Skip to main content

 • Housing allowance

-• Additional investment income from rental portfolio (evidenced by accounts / tax assessment / accountant's reference)
+• Additional investment income from rental portfolio (evidenced by accounts / tax assessment / accountants reference)

 • London / Large City allowance

-• Shift allowance (Guaranteed)
+• Shift Allowance (Guaranteed)

 Primary non taxable income (100%)

-• State pension / Pension Credit
+• State Pension / Pension Credit

 • Guaranteed for Life DWP

-• Limited company director dividends (net of income tax paid)
+• Limited Company Director Dividends (net of income tax paid)

 Secondary taxable income (50%)

-• Second Job with at least 12 months' service
+• 2nd Job with at least 12 months service

 • Territorial Armed Forces pay